jotego/jtcores/modules/jtframe/doc/macros.md

 Macros are expected in the file *cores/corename/cfg/macros.def*.
 From there, other files can be included.
 The *macros.def* file accepts target-specific macros.
 Check for examples in JT cores, such as [kicker](https://github.com/jotego/jtkicker).

 Macros can also be defined when invoking *jtcore* or *jtframe* command-line tools.
+Macros are available for verilog files and also verilator C++ files.
+For C++, the macro name is added an initial underscore, so `ABC` becomes `_ABC`

 Macros in *macros.def* can have different values for a given target platform, using the following syntax: